zhehaowang/zhehao.me/book-notes/ecpp/it1-4-accustoming-yourself-with-cpp.md

 };
 ```
-The enum hack can also be used to forbid your client caller from taking the address or a reference of 'NumTurns', or to enforce that compiler does not allocate memory for 'NumTurns' (due to its being unnecessary).
+The enum hack can also be used to forbid your client caller from taking the address or a reference of `NumTurns`, or to enforce that compiler does not allocate memory for `NumTurns` (due to its being unnecessary).
 And enum hack is fundamental for TMP.

-Another common misuse of \#define is to implement macros that look like functions but don't incur the cost of a function call.
+Another common misuse of `#define` is to implement macros that look like functions but don't incur the cost of a function call.
 This misuse can be confusing to reason, e.g.
 ```cpp
 #define CALL_WITH_MAX(a, b) f((a) > (b) ? (a) : (b))